MetamediaTechnology/heatmap/README.md

-# heatmap-longo-map
+# heatmap-Longdo-Map

-This is a plugin of heatmap.js for adding heatmap layer on longdo map.
+This is a plugin of heatmap.js for adding heatmap layer on Longdo Map.
 For more information on heatmap.js, see:[heatmap.js](https://github.com/pa7/heatmap.js/blob/master/README.md)

 ## where the plugins is located